pinto2014/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-A new repo for cerating the first project in Data Scientist's Toolbox class
+A new repo for creating the first project in the Data Scientist's Toolbox class.